 Then, they may require a video of your horse to check whether they are suitable for their medical project or not.
 When the horse completely meets the requirements, some paperwork on your horse’s health records, diet and so on will be needed.

 After donating, you can even come and visit your little friend on some occasions.
 You can also receive pictures of your lovely horse sent by vet students who directly work with him.
-I bet that the smile will appear in your face the moment you see those pictures!
+I bet that a smile will appear on your face the moment you see those pictures!

 For various reasons, you have to say goodbye to your lovely horse.
 Instead of selling him, donating your horse to a vet school can also be a good option.